-When you look around your house to find stuff to declutter, you will see something that you refuse to part with because either you or someone else spent a lot of money on it.
+When you look around your house as you begin to declutter, you will see something that you initially refuse to part with because either you or someone else spent a lot of money on it.

 “It’s too nice to donate” you think.
 Spoiler: nothing is too nice or expensive to donate.
 If it has run its course in your house and your life, you are free to let it go.
 You don’t need to hold onto something because it was expensive.
 When you come across this situation, ask yourself these questions: would I keep it if it were originally free?
 And would I bring it to my house today, even if it were free?